So you are going to Morocco? You are in for the ride of a lifetime!

-Morocco is a totally intoxicating country.
+Morocco is a highly intoxicating country.
 As soon as I knew we were Morocco bound, Sahara Desert Trips from Marrakech were all I could think about and the first thing we did.

 It was our only Splurge – if only I’d had my handy Sahara Desert Trip Packing List beforehand.

 - It’s no surprise there are different kinds of Sahara Desert Tours from Marrakech.
 You can read about them and book them in this section.